Welcome to UNICEF USA!

 Stay informed on UNICEF's work saving and protecting children around the world

-Within the UNICEF Office of Innovation is a creative, agile, interdisciplinary team tasked with identifying and advancing technologies and practices that strengthen UNICEF’s work for children.
-Uniquely positioned where major global issues intersect with startup thinking, UNICEF Innovation fosters collaboration across sectors and across borders, building partnerships around “frontier technologies” (drones, blockchain) to drive toward scalable solutions.
+Within the UNICEF Office of Innovation is a creative, agile, interdisciplinary team tasked with identifying and advancing technologies and practices that strengthen UNICEF’s work in helping provide lifesaving information and services to children and families.
+Uniquely positioned where major global issues intersect with startup thinking, UNICEF Innovation fosters collaboration across sectors and across borders, building partnerships around “frontier technologies” to drive toward scalable solutions.
+These solutions include:

-A huge part of the Innovation agenda is to connect the world’s most marginalized populations, to empower young people with access to information, opportunities and choices.
+A huge part of the Innovation agenda is to connect the world’s most marginalized populations and to empower young people with access to information, opportunities and choices.
+UNICEF uses technology and new approaches to engage young people around the world, connect them to their governments and provide opportunities to ensure that they are future ready.

 UNICEF's approach to innovation is rooted in the following principles for digital development: